apify/apify-docs-v2/sources/academy/expert_scraping_with_apify/solutions/managing_source.md

 # Managing source

+**View in-depth answers for all three of the quiz questions that were provided in the corresponding lesson about managing source code.**

+---

 In the lesson corresponding to this solution, we discussed an extremely important topic: source code management.
 Though we solved the task right in the lesson, we've still included the quiz answers here.

 ## [](#quiz-answers) Quiz answers